Commentary on Exodus 5 -- The tense story of Moses and the Pharaoh in Exodus 5:

 When Moses persisted, the Pharaoh countered with an order to increase the workload on the children of Israel.
 As the cruelty of their Egyptian taskmasters mounted, it appeared to the Israelites that Moses' attempts to free them had backfired.

 They began to blame him for their problems, wondering how Moses could be following the leadership of the Lord.
 How could the God of Abraham be at work in a situation where matters worsened rather than getting better?

 When Moses could not convince his own people, he began to doubt if he would ever convince Pharaoh to let them go.
 However, even under pressure from both sides, Moses didn't walk away from what he believed to be the will of the Lord.

 He took his doubts to the Lord in prayer.
 Instead of taking the situation into his own hands, he sought divine guidance for each step.
 Because he remained God's man under pressure, he was successful in carrying out the master plan.

-It was into that kind of situation my father was asked to go.
+It was into that situation that my father was asked to go.
 (Incidentally, he was not the man they wanted.)
 But he prayed through on accepting that appointment.
-Though he didn't have a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.
+Though he had not had a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.

-So he went, and wholeheartedly searched for ways to revitalize that church.
-It wasn't easy.
-There were pressures both from God's people and from Satan himself.
+So he went and began by prayerfully searching for ways to revitalize that church.
+It was not easy.
+There was pressure both from people and from Satan himself.
 His term of service even cost my father some physical well-being.
 But in it all, he remained God's man.

 Perhaps God is leading you into a new spiritual adventure.
 Your obedience to Him may cost you something.
 As Paul and Barnabas reminded the first-century Christians, "We must go through many hardships to enter the kingdom of God" (Acts 14:22, NIV).
 But whatever the pressures, you can rest assured that the Lord will enable you to accomplish His will for your life.